sigmavirus24/github3.py/README.rst

 Contact Options
 ---------------

-- Feel free to use the `github3.py`_ tag on StackOverflow for any questions you may have
+- Feel free to use the `github3.py`_ tag on Stack Overflow for any questions you may have
-- If you dislike StackOverflow it is preferred that you send an email to github3.py@librelist.com
+- If you dislike Stack Overflow it is preferred that you send an email to github3.py@librelist.com
 - You may also contact (via email) the author directly with questions/suggestions/comments or if you wish to include sensitive data.